jknohr/smarter/examples/lighting-app/silabs/efr32/README.md

     under File->New->Project Wizard->Examples->Thread : ot-rcp

 -   User interface : **LCD** The LCD on Silabs WSTK shows a QR Code.
-This QR Code is be scanned by the CHIP Tool app For the Rendez-vous procedure over BLE
+This QR Code is be scanned by the chip-tool app For the Rendez-vous procedure over BLE

         * On devices that do not have or support the LCD Display like the BRD4166A Thunderboard Sense 2,